naraengk/MatchMind26/README.md

 Team names from the source data are converted to the official 2026 names (for example Turkey to Turkiye) so each team keeps its full history.

 The main model is XGBoost, with the draw threshold tuned on a 2024 validation set.
 The final numbers are only measured on matches from 2025 onward, which are never used for tuning, so they are a fair test.
-Current squad ratings are kept out of the historical training — using a 2026 squad on old games would be cheating — and are added only as a small adjustment at the end.
+Current squad ratings are kept out of the historical training, using a 2026 squad on old games would be cheating, and are added only as a small adjustment at the end.
 Separate Poisson goal models estimate the scorelines.

 ### Tournament simulation